Carl Reiner, beloved creator of 'Dick Van Dyke Show,' dies

 Besides “All of Me,” Reiner directed Martin in “Dead Men Don’t Wear Plaid,” “The Man With Two Brains” and “The Jerk.”

-Reiner is the father of actor-director Rob Reiner.
-The younger Reiner starred as Archie Bunker’s son-in-law on “All in the Family,” and directed “When Harry Met Sally ...” and “The Princess Bride.”
-Rob Reiner said in a tweet Tuesday that his "heart is hurting.
-He was my guiding light."

-Carl Reiner was born in 1922, in New York City’s borough of the Bronx, one of two sons of Jewish immigrants.
+Carl Reiner was born in 1922, in New York City’s borough of the Bronx, one of two sons of Jewish immigrants: Irving Reiner, a watchmaker, and his wife, Bessie.
 He grew up in a working-class neighborhood, where he learned to mimic voices and tell jokes.
 After high school, Reiner attended drama school, then joined a small theater group.

+“It was a terrific experience, but I wasn’t getting any money for it,” he told the Akron Beacon Journal in 1963.
+“I got uppity one day — after all, the audience was paying from 22 to 88 cents for admission — and I demanded to be paid.
+They settled for $1 a performance and I ... became their highest-priced actor.”

-During World War II, Reiner joined the Army and toured in GI variety shows for a year and a half.
+During World War II, Reiner joined the Army and toured South Pacific bases in GI variety shows for a year and a half.
 Back out of uniform, he landed several stage roles, breaking through on Broadway in “Call Me Mister.”

 He married his wife, Estelle, in 1943.
 Besides son Rob, the couple had another son, Lucas, a film director, and a daughter, Sylvia, a psychoanalyst and author.
-Estelle Reiner, who died in 2008, had a small role in Rob Reiner’s “When Harry Met Sally...” — as the woman who overhears Meg Ryan’s in a restaurant and says, “I’ll have what she’s having.”
+Estelle Reiner, who died in 2008, had a small but memorable role in Rob Reiner’s “When Harry Met Sally...” — as the woman who overhears Meg Ryan’s ersatz ecstasy in a restaurant and says, “I’ll have what she’s having.”

-His greatest disappointment was “Bert Rigby, You’re a Fool,” a 1989 musical he wrote and directed that starred Robert Lindsay, a British actor Reiner believed could be a new Dick Van Dyke.
-The film flopped, and Reiner’s career as a director faded.

-Reiner, inducted into the Academy of Television Arts and Sciences’ Hall of Fame, remained involved in other entertainment projects.
-In the 1990s, he reprised the Alan Brady character for an episode of “Mad About You.”